 VEGGIES AND HERBS

-While some cold crop veggies can be pretty tough, we still recommend covering them for temperatures this low.
+While some cold crop veggies can be pretty tough, we still recommend covering them for temperatures below 30deg.
 If you do end up with frost burn on your lettuce or kale, just trim off super damaged leaves - more will follow!
 Definitely try to protect freshly planted veggies or new sprouts emerging from direct sown crops such as peas.
 While a lot of herbs are hardy, many are very sensitive to the cold - if you have dill, basil, or other annual herbs it would be best to bring them inside.
 For perennial herbs such as rosemary, lavender or sage, they are likely OK outdoors but would be happiest with some protection/cover - especially if you bought them from inside our greenhouse or inside another protected/warm greenhouse (meaning they haven't been hardened off yet).

 If a pot is considered frost resistant it should be OK (if purchased at Painters, anything outdoors is frost resistant).
 If you don't know if yours is (any pottery purchased from Painters indoor area is not), then it's best to tuck it under a covered porch or inside.
 Note that when pots do crack due to cold it's typically because of water expansion - good drainage is key in preventing this, so if you have a pot with really saturated soil and very little drainage it will be at more risk of damage.